scharanjit/joshua-bloch-3rd-Java/src/main/java/com/practice/items/classesAndInterface/Readme.md

 Example :- Complex.java

 Immutable objects are inherently thread-safe; they require no synchronization.

+==> Composition over Inheritance
+ NO issue with inheritance of interfaces
+ But there is issue in inheritance of classes

+ Take example of HashSet and Class A extends Hashset ==> @Override cause problem

+ In composition, use your method private and extend super class

+==> Prefer interfaces to abstract class